 Paul works alongside his brother and I’ve never worked out which one is actually Paul, although it’s been explained to me enough times.
-I just draw a blank.
 Perhaps my brain has discounted it because it needs to stay alert for ‘novelties’ such as an oncoming car or a mountain lion.
-Apparently this is what the brain does, it has this discounting mechanism which I read about in mad, brilliant novel Where’d you go Bernadette.
+Apparently this is what the brain does, it has this discounting mechanism which I read about in Where’d you go Bernadette.
 I have also discounted the sea which roars all through the day and night outside my window.
-Every day it lies there, a different colour, doing something slightly different with itself; occasionally it catches me and I notice it – a thin pencil line on the horizon or a big mushroom cloud of rain the same gunmetal grey as the waves, gulls flapping over a fishing boat like washing on a line, something suddenly surfacing – a snout? – and then going under.
+Every day it lies there, a different colour, doing something slightly different with itself.
+Occasionally it catches me and I notice it – a thin pencil line on the horizon or a big mushroom cloud of rain the same gunmetal grey as the waves, gulls flapping over a fishing boat like washing on a line, something suddenly surfacing – a snout? – and then going under.
 Then I forget.

 I cooked the cod and let me tell you it was so flipping good I went out and bought another three pieces, and ‘Paul’ thrust a whole handful of parsley into the bag for good measure.
 It was meaty yet tender, and chunks dissolved, not actually like butter, but with a gentle yielding buttery quality.
 I baked the cod in one of those parchment parcels, where it steams but also seals without drying out.
 You want the cod to somehow give itself to you, each layer opening, each cavity glistening, the smell of lemon and salt and heat and herbs, pale discs of pearly white, soft and supple.
 I think I’ll stop now.